Soteria: Efficient Symbolic Execution as a Functional Library: Introduction

 Practically all three of these IL-related issues---inefficiency, incompleteness, and ad hoc solutions---are illustrated in the various attempts of existing tools to analyse Rust using ILs, such as CBMC's GOTO~\cite{cbmc-bounded-model-kroening-2014} (used by Kani~\cite{kani-verifying-dynamic-trait-vanhattum-2022}) or GIL (used by Gillian-Rust~\cite{hybrid-approach-semiautomated-ayoun-2025}).
 For example, GOTO does not support detecting uninitialised memory accesses, which are undefined behaviours (UBs), and so the Kani compiler performs an entire points-to analysis to enable this detection, which still remains incomplete.
 Further, detecting aliasing violations as per the intricate \TBs~\cite{tree-borrows-villani-2025} aliasing model of Rust remains entirely beyond the reach of Kani.
 On the other hand, Gillian-Rust encodes Rust pointers and mutable borrows in creative ways because GIL does not have the constructs to express these concepts naturally, hindering the expressivity and efficiency of the analysis.

-Note that although using an \emph{existing} IL such as LLVM-IR or Wasm eschews the need for a dedicated compiler, it often leads to \emph{inaccurate} analyses.
-This is because existing compilers are not \emph{semantics-preserving}~\cite{c11-optimasations-are-invalid} and further erase UBs and other information deemed irrelevant to the IL.
-As such, analysing the resulting IL code may lead to \emph{false positives}.
+Note that although using an \emph{existing} IL (\eg LLVM-IR or Wasm) eschews the need for a dedicated compiler, it often leads to \emph{inaccurate} analyses.
+This is because existing compilers are not \emph{semantics-preserving}~\cite{c11-optimasations-are-invalid} and erase UBs and other information deemed irrelevant to the IL.
+As such, analysing the resulting IL code may lead to \emph{false negatives}.
 For instance, Wasm does not encode any information required for reasoning about \TBs, and hence Owi~\cite{owi-performant-parallel-andres-2024}, an SE engine with Wasm as its IL, cannot find aliasing bugs.
-Another issue encountered by Owi is the explosion in size of the IL code resulting from compilation, which is likely to make its Rust analysis less efficient.
+Moreover, compilation causes Owi's IL code to grow substantially in size, which is likely to make its Rust analysis less efficient.
 All of this leads us to our first claim:

 \textbf{Claim 1}: \emph{IL-design is a trade-off between performance, accuracy, and comprehensive support for language features, and one cannot maximise all aspects of this trio at once.
 A dedicated analysis can.}